-i.
+- g.
 Performance Improvement Projects.
 In accordance with 42 CFR 438.330, the MCP shall conduct clinical and non-clinical performance improvement projects (PIPs) using rapid cycle quality improvement science techniques.
 The MCP shall initiate and complete PIPs in topics selected by ODM.
 All PIPs designed and implemented by the MCP shall demonstrate improvement and the MCP shall clearly articulate lessons learned during the course of the initiative.
-The MCP shall adhere to ODM-specified reporting, submission, and frequency guidelines during the life of the PIP, establish and implement mechanisms for rapidly testing interventions, and establish mechanisms for spreading and sustaining successful interventions in order to optimize improvement gains.
-Upon request, the MCP shall provide longitudinal data demonstrating sustained improvement over the course of the PIP by ODM's external quality review organization (EQRO).

-The EQRO will assist the MCP with the development and implementation of at least one PIP by providing technical assistance, and will annually validate the PIPs in accordance with the Centers for Medicare and Medicaid Services' protocols.
+The MCP shall adhere to ODM-specified reporting, submission, and frequency guidelines during the life of the PIP, establish and implement mechanisms for rapidly testing interventions, and establish mechanisms for spreading and sustaining successful interventions in order to optimize improvement gains. - Upon request, the MCP shall provide longitudinal data demonstrating sustained improvement over the course of the project and during the sustainability phase following final validation of the PIP by ODM's external quality review organization (EQRO). - ii.
+The EQRO will assist the MCP with the development and implementation of at least one PIP by providing technical assistance and will annually validate the PIPs in accordance with the Centers for Medicare and Medicaid Services' protocols. - h.

-ii.
 Quality Improvement Projects.
 Quality Improvement Projects (QIPs) use rapid cycle quality improvement science principles and may be required by the state or initiated by the MCP.
 Like PIPs, the QIPs can focus on clinical or non-clinical areas, are intended to achieve significant and sustained improvement over time, and have favorable effects on health outcomes, quality of life, and provider/consumer satisfaction.
 Although QIPs are not validated by the EQRO, the MCP shall adhere to ODM-specified reporting and submission requirements.